pfroud/DialPlus/README.md

 <img src="readme_images/pebble_steel.png?raw=true" alt="Dial watchface on a Pebble Steel" width="700px">
 </p>

-Dial Plus shows the time simply.
+Dial Plus shows the time without fanfare.
+The watchface is unobstructive and simple.
 When you flick your wrist, battery information and the date appear.

 Here are the five logical [layer](https://developer.pebble.com/docs/c/User_Interface/Layers/)s expanded.
 From top to bottom: battery percent, battery bar, date, needle, dial, background.